About

 MEET Our Founder

-She received her high school education in Fiji and diploma in general nursing and midwifery in Australia.
+She received her high school education in Fiji and her diploma in general nursing and midwifery in Australia.
 She received her degree in health administration in the USA.

-She worked in health care field in Fiji,Australia and USA.Majority of her experience has been as nursing administrator for Kaiser Permanente hospitals in Sacramento.
-After retirement from the hospitals she worked as senior consultant with Kaiser Permanente for several years.
+She worked in the health care field in Fiji, Australia, and the USA.
+The majority of her experience has been as a nursing administrator for Kaiser Permanente hospitals in Sacramento.
+After retirement from the hospitals, she worked as a senior consultant with Kaiser Permanente for several years.
 She is now retired.

 Become a Volunteer